grafana/alloy/docs/sources/reference/components/prometheus.exporter.windows.md

 ## Collectors list
 The following table lists the available collectors that `windows_exporter` brings bundled in.
-Some collectors only work on specific operating systems; enabling a collector that is not supported by the host OS where Flow is running is a no-op.
+Some collectors only work on specific operating systems; enabling a collector that is not supported by the host OS where Alloy is running is a no-op.

 Users can choose to enable a subset of collectors to limit the amount of